ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

-We now illustrate a number of applications and ready-to-use systems in 3D perception to demonstrate the power of ASH with fewer LoC and better performance.
-The presented applications include: \begin{enumerate} \item Voxelization; \item Real-time dense volumetric SLAM, including TSDF integration and surface reconstruction; \item Non-rigid registration and deformation; \item Joint geometry and appearance refinement with shape from shading (SfS). \end{enumerate} The first two experiments are conducted on the machine with an Intel i7-6700HQ CPU (4 cores, 8 threads) and an Nvidia GeForce GTX 1070 GPU.
-The rest are done on an Intel i7-7700 CPU (4 cores, 8 threads) and an Nvidia GeForce GTX 1080Ti GPU.
+We now demonstrate a number of applications and ready-to-use systems in 3D perception to demonstrate the power of ASH with fewer LoC and better performance.
+The presented applications include: \begin{enumerate} \item Point cloud voxelization; \item Retargetable volumetric reconstruction; \item Non-rigid registration and deformation; \item Joint geometry and appearance refinement. \end{enumerate} The first two experiments are conducted on an Intel i7-6700HQ CPU and an Nvidia GeForce GTX 1070 GPU for indoor scenes.
+Outdoor scene experiments are run on an Intel i7-11700 CPU and an Nvidia RTX 3060 GPU.
+The rest are done on an Intel i7-7700 CPU and an Nvidia GeForce GTX 1080Ti GPU.